 I would like to nominate Dr. Rachel Konda-Sundheim for volunteer of the year for the district.
-Dr. Rachel has been absolutely selfless with her time.
+Dr. Rachel has been selfless with her time.
 Whenever we needed a judge, chaperone, or both, Dr. Konda-Sundheim always made herself available.
 She is an experienced judge at the national level that I can depend on when we need her the most.
-It is true that those with the least time tend to be the most generous.
-Frankly, we could not run the program without her, especially on overnight trips.
-Having a pediatrician certainly puts my mind at ease.
+Those with the least time tend to be the most generous.
+Frankly, we could not run the program without her, especially on overnight trips, and her being a pediatrician certainly puts my mind at ease.
 Dr. Rachel has been instrumental in our ability to attend tournaments with as many students as we have.
-She is an asset to not only our program but the entire district with as many rounds that she has consistently judged.
+She is an asset to our program and the entire district, with as many rounds as she has consistently judged.

 Loveland HS Qualifies 8 Students to 2022 National Tournament

 Loveland High School is excited to announce that Anna Sundheim, Ramona Edwards, Aiden Hurst, Lilie Kamakele, Lauren "L" Strait, Emma Balwin, and Chloe Domago qualified for the National Speech and Debate Association’s National Tournament in Louisville, KY.
 Only 1% of National Speech and Debate Association members qualify for the tournament, which is the pinnacle of competitive public speaking.